matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### gas

-A virtual fee used in Ethereum to execute smart contracts.
+A virtual fee is used in Ethereum to execute smart contracts.

 ### gas price